BlobViewer

 2. Print: This button triggers the CSV file printing dialog:

-After you configure the parameters you need and click Print, the Viewer will convert the CSV file into the PDF file, and invoke a printing dialog.
+After you configure the parameters you need and click Print, the Viewer will convert the CSV file into a PDF file, and invoke a printing dialog.

-3. CSV Parser Setting: This button offers different options for the spreadsheet display:
+3. CSV Parser Settings: This button offers different options for the spreadsheet display:

 Note: The changes will take effect dynamically after you select an option.